History of the automobile: Horseless carriage or veteran era

-Across the northern US, local mechanics experimented with a wide variety of prototypes.
-In the state of Iowa, for example, by 1890 Jesse O. Wells drove a steam-powered Locomobile.
+Across the northern US, local mechanics experimented with various prototypes.
+In Iowa, for example, by 1890, Jesse O. Wells drove a steam-powered Locomobile.
 There were numerous experiments in electric vehicles driven by storage batteries.
-First users ordered the early gasoline-powered cars, including Haynes, Mason, and Duesenberg automobiles.
+The first users ordered the early gasoline-powered cars, including Haynes, Mason, and Duesenberg automobiles.
 Blacksmiths and mechanics started operating repair and gasoline stations.
 In Springfield, Massachusetts, brothers Charles and Frank Duryea founded the Duryea Motor Wagon Company in 1893, becoming the first American automobile manufacturing company.
-The Autocar Company, founded in 1897, established a number of innovations still in use and remains the oldest operating motor vehicle manufacturer in the US.
+The Autocar Company, founded in 1897, established many innovations still in use and remains the oldest operating motor vehicle manufacturer in the US.
 However, it was Ransom E. Olds and his Olds Motor Vehicle Company (later known as Oldsmobile) who would dominate this era with the introduction of the Oldsmobile Curved Dash.
 Its production line was running in 1901.
 The Thomas B. Jeffery Company developed the world's second mass-produced automobile, and 1,500 Ramblers were built and sold in its first year, representing one-sixth of all existing motorcars in the US at the time.
 Within a year, Cadillac (formed from the Henry Ford Company), Winton, and Ford were also producing cars in the thousands.
 In South Bend, Indiana, the Studebaker brothers, having become the world's leading manufacturers of horse-drawn vehicles, made a transition to electric automobiles in 1902, and gasoline engines in 1904.
 They continued to build horse-drawn vehicles until 1919.

 The first motor car in Central Europe was produced by the Austro-Hungarian company Nesselsdorfer Wagenbau (later renamed to Tatra in today's Czech Republic) in 1897, the Präsident automobile.
 In 1898, Louis Renault had a De Dion-Bouton modified, with fixed drive shaft and differential, making "perhaps the first hot rod in history" and bringing Renault and his brothers into the car industry.
 Innovation was rapid and rampant, with no clear standards for basic vehicle architectures, body styles, construction materials, or controls; for example, many veteran cars use a tiller, rather than a wheel for steering.
 During 1903, Rambler standardized on the steering wheel and moved the driver's position to the left-hand side of the vehicle.
-Chain drive was dominant over the drive shaft, and closed bodies were extremely rare.
+Chain drive was dominant over the drive shaft, and closed bodies were scarce.
 Drum brakes were introduced by Renault in 1902.
-The next year, Dutch designer Jacobus Spijker built the first four-wheel drive racing car; it never competed and it would be 1965 and the Jensen FF before four-wheel drive was used on a production car.
+The next year, Dutch designer Jacobus Spijker built the first four-wheel drive racing car; it never competed.
+It would be 1965 and the Jensen FF before four-wheel drive was used on a production car.